Cheryl Kagan: Environment

 In March 2017, Kagan attended a protest at the Maryland State House supporting a bill to ban fracking in Maryland.

 During the 2019 legislative session, Kagan introduced legislation to ban polystyrene products in Maryland.
 The bill passed and became law without Governor Larry Hogan's signature.

 Gun policy

+Kagan advocated for the passage of the Brady Handgun Violence Prevention Act and the Federal Assault Weapons Ban.

 In February 2019, Kagan was one of six Democratic state senators to vote to confirm Governor Larry Hogan's nominees to the Handgun Permit Review Board.
-All three nominees were rejected in a 21-25 vote.
+All three nominees were rejected in a 21–25 vote.
 That year, she also supported a bill to repeal the Handgun Permit Review Board.

 Health care

 During the 2021 legislative session, Kagan introduced a bill that would allow children 14 years and older to consent to vaccines without parental consent.

 Israel

 In November 2023, Kagan and eight other state senators signed a joint letter that threatened to defund immigrants rights group CASA de Maryland because it had called for an immediate ceasefire in the Gaza war and condemned what she characterized as "utilization of US tax dollars to promote the ongoing violence."
 She refused to accept apologies from CASA executive director Gustavo Torres, saying, "I cannot forgive statements that essentially say he wants to murder my people".

+In September 2025, Kagan attended the "50 States One Israel" meeting in Israel to show solidarity with the nation.